majid-mokhtari/to-do-calendar/README.md

 # to-do-calender web application

-I built this application using google calender, Angular JS and Bootstrap
+I built this application using google calender API, Angular JS and Bootstrap